Mirajul Islam: 2022–23 season: Top scorer

+2023–24 season: Brothers Union and Europe

+In August 2023, it was reported that Miraj had signed a deal with an English football agent who would arrange him a trial in Europe.
+On 26 August 2023, he was included in the BFF Elite Academy auction, where the BFF stated that whichever club signs Miraj would have to release him for the trials, even in mid-season.
+Eventually, he was signed by newly promoted Premier League club Brothers Union on a loan deal worth Tk 6.5 lakh.

+However, Miraj, along with the five other players Brothers Union purchased during the auction, missed the first phase of the 2023–24 Bangladesh Premier League as the club failed to finalize their payments with the BFF.
+The players finally received their clearance on 1 April 2024, and Miraj made his debut for the club against Rahmatganj MFS in the second phase of the league on 4 April 2024.
+He finished the season with eight appearances, with only one as part of the starting eleven.

+Eventually, his European trial also failed to materialize as he was absent from the pitch for the majority of the season.

+Abahani Limited Dhaka

+On 22 August 2024, Miraj registered for Bangladesh Premier League club Abahani Limited Dhaka.

 International career

 Youth

-In July 2022, Miarj was selected for the Bangladesh U20 team by coach Paul Smalley for the then upcoming 2022 SAFF U-20 Championship, in Bhubaneswar, India.
+In July 2022, Miraj was selected for the Bangladesh U20 team by coach Paul Smalley for the then upcoming 2022 SAFF U-20 Championship, in Bhubaneswar, India.
 As most players in the team were from top-tier Bangladeshi clubs, Miraj would have to start the tournament as a substitute against Sri Lanka U20, and scored from a curling effort on the 71st minute, to win his side the game.
 However, his goal was not enough to earn him a place in the starting XI against India U20, as he was an unused substitute in a 2–1 victory.
-On 29 July 2022, he started the third group game against Maldives U20 and scored scored a first-half hat-trick as his side won the game 4–1.
-Miarj's performances heaped praise from coach Pual Smalley, with the Englishman stating "He’s a talented player, a player who needs a little bit of guidance.
-He works very hard and I’m very pleased for him.
+On 29 July 2022, he started the third group game against Maldives U20 and scored a first-half hat-trick as his side won the game 4–1.
+Miraj's performances heaped praise from coach Paul Smalley, with the Englishman stating "He's a talented player, a player who needs a little bit of guidance.
+He works very hard and I'm very pleased for him.
 During the first half, he scored some wonderful goals and created some chances for other players.
 His application I thought was extremely good."
 Miraj's last appearance in the tournament was as a second-half substitute in the final, as Bangladesh would succumb to a 2–5 defeat.